guillermoar26/guillermoar26/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying Computer Science Engineering
+- 🔭 Computer Science Engineering
-- 🌱 I’m currently learning C++ and many other things
+- 🌱 Learning C++ and many other things!
 <!--
 **guillermoar26/guillermoar26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.